 Aragorn's Fellow Dúnedain Descendants Are Missing

 As a Ranger of the North, Aragorn's job entails more than just wandering around.
-He is a descendant of the Dúnedain, an ancient race of men whose purpose is to stalk the Free Lands, smiting evil wherever they can.
-They are superior warriors, and live three times as long as normal humans, which explains why Aragorn is 87 in the movies, despite looking relatively young.
+He is a descendant of the Dúnedain, an ancient race of Men whose purpose is to stalk the free lands, smiting evil wherever they can.
+They are superior warriors and live three times as long as normal humans, which explains why Aragorn is 87 years old in the movies despite looking relatively young.

 In the books, Aragorn is the leader of the Rangers of the North, and the Grey Company (a division within the group) assists him throughout the War of the Ring.
-From The Two Towers on, basically everything Aragorn, Gimli, and Legolas do is supported by the Grey Company, despite their total absence in the films.
+From The Two Towers on, the Grey Company supports basically everything Aragorn, Gimli, and Legolas do, but the group is totally absent from the films.

 The Shire Isn't Taken Over By Saruman At The End

 In the movies, the Hobbits live happily ever after (for the most part) once the War of the Ring ends, but that's not what happens in the books.
 Originally, Frodo and his fellow Hobbits return to the Shire to find it's been overrun by Saruman (operating under the name Sharkey) and his cronies.
 They're thrust into the Battle of Bywater, wherein the four returning heroes lead their fellow Hobbits into battle against Saruman.

 Considering how long the extended cut of The Return of the King already is, it's no surprise this part is missing from the film.
 But the vision Frodo sees in the Mirror of Galadriel does allude to it.

 The Ents Don't Go To War During The Entmoot